Open Access Theses

 2. Receive written permission from your thesis supervisor to shorten the embargo period.

-Also note that some publishers offer specific permissions to include Author Accepted Manuscripts (AAMs) or final published versions in theses.
-For example, the publisher Sage allows the final PDF of a candidate’s article to be included in their thesis and made available online.
-Their Author Archiving and Re-Use Guidelines states: “You may use the Final Published PDF (or Original Submission or Accepted Manuscript, if preferred) … in your dissertation or thesis, including where the dissertation or thesis will be posted in any electronic Institutional Repository or database.”
+For example, the publisher Sage allows the published version of an article to be included in the author's thesis and made available online.
+Their Author Archiving and Re-Use Guidelines states: “You may use the Final Published PDF … in your dissertation or thesis, including where the dissertation or thesis will be posted in any electronic Institutional Repository or database.”

 For more information, see the “My thesis in the library” page, along with the advice contained on the Copyright Office’s “Copyright and your thesis” page.
 The “Declaration for publication incorporated in a thesis” form can be found on the “Submitting my thesis” page.